jw120/movie-vote/README.md

 TODO

-* Reducer logic: work through modes
+* Reducer logic: work through modes - next = setup

 * What if more than one person clicks setup?